 I believe the local church should absolutely hold gatherings and events that allow the surrounding community to interact with membership.
 Kid’s events, fish fry’s, sportsman’s banquets etc. all have a special place in church life.
 Initial contact with any people group is critical to building the types of relationships needed to disciple.

-In addition, being hospitable to both Christian and non-christian is positive Biblical behavior.
+Additionally, being hospitable to both Christian and non-christian is positive Biblical behavior.
 (Rom.
-12:9-13) The majority of public opinion about the church is gathered through broad stroke media and personal interaction with individual members outside the corporate context.
+12:9-13) Much opinion about the church is gathered through broad stroke media and personal interaction with individual members outside the corporate context.
 Why not provide the chance to “clear the air” and allow the community to see what your church is actually doing?

 “Complaining about a problem without proposing a solution is called whining.” -Theodore Roosevelt

 So I’d like to propose a solution.
-I believe Christian sportsmen are a unique group in the life of the church.
-The root of our interests and abilities come from a love for adventure, for experiencing the untouched places of the world, and sharing those experiences with others.
+Christian sportsmen are a unique group in the life of the church.
+The root of our interests and abilities come from a love for adventure.
 We are not conventional in our methods.
 Our perspective differs because of our experiences in wild places.
 When we exist in a culture that expects the mundane (often misrepresented) norm of the traditional church, that fresh motivation, unorthodox as it may be, can make an enormous impact on a hyper-cynical culture.